 Pennsylvania joined the growing legion of states that legalized MMJ in 2016.
 There are many potential benefits of cannabis.
 However, it does seem that most states legalize it primarily for the enormous tax revenue it brings.
 In Colorado and California, for example, recreational marijuana is legal.
 Both states have earned over $1 billion in cannabis tax revenue overall.

-The Pennsylvania MMJ program offers protection to qualified/registered patients from state penalties for cannabis use or possession.
+The Pennsylvania MMJ program protects qualified/registered patients from state penalties for cannabis use or possession.
 More importantly, it provides a structured and regulated system that the CBD market lacks.

 The cannabidiol industry has a long list of issues.
 Primarily, the fact that it isn’t federally regulated means there is a free for all at present.

 While a handful of states have tried to tidy up the industry, most continue to allow the Wild West nature of the market to prevail.
 It is unfortunate because it seems as if high-quality CBD has many potential benefits.